mushy420/Enhanced-Receipt-Generator-Bot/README.md

 26/03/2025

-I will be pushing updates within the next few hours please do not fork or use the code until I have done extentive testing and have temoved this notice
+I will be pushing updates within the next few hours please do not fork or use the code until I have done extentive testing and have removed this notice

 # ALSO!
 READ BELOW